-A description of the devil and his revolt against God appears in Isaiah 14:12 - 15 and Ezekiel 28.
+ANSWER: To a degree, why God allows the devil to operate is part of the general question of the problem of evil.
+That is, why does an all-good, all-powerful, all-knowing God allow evil to exist?
+A description of the devil and his revolt against God appears in Isaiah 14 and Ezekiel 28.
 Although it can be disputed about where the description of the kings of Babylon and Tyre begin and end, these verses most sensibly can be applied to him.

-|You were the seal of perfection, full of wisdom and perfect in beauty.
+You (the devil) were the seal of perfection, full of wisdom and perfect in beauty.
 You were in Eden, the garden of God . . .
-14 You were the anointed cherub who covers; I established you; You were on the holy mountain . . .
+You were the anointed cherub who covers; I established you; You were on the holy mountain . . .
 (Ezekiel 28:12 - 14).

-Verse 15 of Ezekeil 28 goes on to say that Lucifer was created perfect from day one.
-He, however, indulged himself into thinking contrary to God's will to the point where he sinned and rebelled!
-The devil, at one time, was one of only two cherubs who covered the very throne of the universe (Ezekiel 28:14).
-The question becomes why does our Maker put up with Satan's continuing evil influences on mankind (Ephesians 2:2; 2 Corinthians 4:4; Job 1 - 2)?
+Ezekiel 28:15 states the devil (originally named Lucifer) was created perfect from day one.
+He, however, indulged himself to think selfishly to the point of rebellion!
+He, at one time, was one of only two cherubs who covered the throne of the universe (Ezekiel 28:14).
+The question becomes why does our Maker put up with the devil and his continuing evil influences and whining (Ephesians 2:2, 2Corinthians 4:4, Revelation 12:10)?

 By allowing evil to exist, our Father is not merely trying to prove something to mankind, but also to all beings.
 Since people (or even angels) will not necessarily take God's word that other ways of living are far inferior to his, He has allowed humans to live and experience all these other options.
 In the end, humans will know from experience that only God's way of thinking produces the kind of existence worth possessing for all eternity.